What’s inside:

 4. Data completeness gap

-Auditing the integrity of item data, we defined completeness as having both lot/batch and expiration populated per item.
-Snap&Go recorded these identifiers on ~100% of captured items, with image-backed label evidence at the point of use, whereas the EHR export included lot/expiry on only ~10.5% of items, leaving most entries blank, consistent with manual pick/scan workflows and implant-centric preference cards.
+To audit the integrity of item data, we defined completeness as having both lot/batch and expiration fields populated for each item.
+Snap&Go recorded these identifiers on nearly 100% of captured items, with image-backed label evidence at the point of use.
+In contrast, the EHR export included lot/expiry on only 10.5% of items, leaving most entries blank, consistent with manual pick/scan workflows and implant-centric preference cards.

-This completeness gap directly affects UDI traceability, recall readiness, audit defensibility, shelf-life management, and cost–charge reconciliation, with Snap&Go providing the materially stronger data trail.
+This completeness gap directly affects UDI compliance and traceability, recall readiness, audit defensibility, shelf-life management, and cost–charge reconciliation, with Snap&Go providing the materially stronger data trail.

 Conclusion: Strengthening Orthopedic Surgery Charge Capture and Revenue Integrity